DEBT at a Glance

 from 2004-2005 to 2013-2014.

 Wichita Falls ISD Outstanding Tax-Supported Debt Per Student: 10-Year Trend

 Sources: Texas Bond Review Board, Texas Education Agency, Bureau of Labor Statistics

-Ratio reflects tax-supported debt in 2013 dollars divided by enrollment in the school year ending in the relevant year.
-The 2012 and 2013 tax-supported debt data reflects cash defeasances, but prior years’ debt data may not.
-Some tax-supported debt issued before 2002 may not be reflected.
+Note: Ratio reflects tax-supported debt in 2014 dollars divided by enrollment in the school year ending in the relevant year.
+Some tax-supported debt issued before 2003 may not be reflected.

 Authorized But Unissued Tax-Supported Debt

 After voters approve tax-supported debt for a local entity in an election, the entity applies to the Attorney General (OAG) to approve issuance before debt is issued.
 Typically, the entity does not apply for the OAG to approve the total debt package at once, but rather over time so that it can manage the projects and reduce interest expense.
 Authorized but unissued tax-supported debt totals are the remaining voter approved tax-supported debt that the entity has not issued yet and may be issued in the future.

 Note: Reflects authorized but unissued debt as of August 31, 2014.
 Some debt authorized prior to 2003 but still unissued may not be reflected.

 An Introduction to Understanding Comprehensive Annual Financial Reports

 When you’re ready to learn about a public entity’s fiscal health, you’ll find a great deal of information in comprehensive annual financial reports (CAFRs) and other yearly reports.
 Often posted online alongside other financial information, CAFRs report an entity’s accounting statements, debts and other key information for the past year.